m5stack/m5-docs/docs/en/quick_start/m5stickv/m5stickv_quick_start.md

 ```

-### AutoRun after Power On
+### Auto Run after Power On

-System will create a `boot.py` file at directory `/flash` or  `/sd` , it will run this script after power on, modify this file will realize the AutoRun.
+System will create a `boot.py`  file at directory `/flash` or  `/sd`  , it will run this script after power on.
+Modifying this file will make the sustem run automatically.

 ## MaixPy IDE

 #### Download MaixPy IDE

 MaixPy IDE can easily realize real-time editing, uploading, execution, and real-time monitoring of camera images, file transfer and other functions.
-Using MaixPy IDE, because data compression and transmission require a part of resources, performance will be reduced, but This is a great development tool for developers who are not demanding in performance or who are in the debugging phase.
+Use MaixPy IDE, because data compression and transmission require a part of resources, performance will be reduced, but this is a great development tool for developers who are not demanding in performance or who are in the debugging phase.

 <div class="btn-group">
     <button type="button" class="btn btn-primary dropdown-toggle" data-toggle="dropdown">Download MaixPy IDE v0.2.4</button>